Clinical Study Results

 - When LEMTRADA was being studied, researchers decided to measure LEMTRADA’s effectiveness and safety against Rebif 44 mcg, a commonly prescribed MS medication.
-Many other studies use a placebo, or no drug at all
+Many other studies use a placebo, or no comparator drug at all

 - This was done in two 2-year clinical trials with a total of 1191 people with relapsing MS that were chosen at random to receive either LEMTRADA or Rebif

-- LEMTRADA was studied in both people who had a relapse on an MS therapy and people who had never been on an MS therapy before
+- LEMTRADA was studied in both people who had a relapse on an MS therapy and in people who had never been on an MS therapy before

 Both studies included people who had experienced at least 2 relapses during the 2 years prior to

 the trial, and at least 1 relapse during the year prior to the trial

 Participants in Study 1 had to have rated 5.0 or lower on the Expanded Disability Status Scale

 (EDSS), while participants in Study 2 rated 3.0 or lower.
 EDSS measures disability progression in

 people with MS on a scale of 0 to 10, where 0 represents no disability